kbjiang/02_study/02-Deep-Learning/DL-foundations/20240311-MIT-DL-Bootcamp.md

 	1. compose simple modules to learn complex functions
 2. CV, RNN and Transformer
 	1. all have *weight sharing* and *local connection*.
 Conceptually similar.
+		1. In Transformer, the FFN layer is local to each token and is identically applied.

 1. Also the references within are classic papers